DLC-link/dlc-clarity/README.md

 # Overview

 A DLC requires an oracle to attest to a specific outcome among the predefined set of outcomes.
-That means trust.

 This contract acts to feed the outcome of the DLC.
 By using a smart contract for this task, the implementation of the logic, as well as the data being used, is stamped on the chain, and is visible and reviewable by everyone.